Open-Systems-Pharmacology/docs/part-5/parameter-identification.md

 **Adding Deviation Lines to the plot**

-In a Predicted vs. Observed plot the user can right click on the chart and add deviation lines:
+In a *Predicted vs. Observed* plot the user can right click on the chart and add deviation lines:

 ![Add Deviation Lines Context Menu Entry](../assets/images/part-3/AddDeviationLines.png)

-This opens a dialog that lets the user specify the fold value of the deviation curves.
+This opens a dialog where the user can specify the fold value of the deviation curves.

 ![Deviation Line Dialog for specifying the fold value](../assets/images/part-3/DeviationLineDialog.png)

-This will create two deviation lines according to the given x-fold value which has to be greater or equal to 1.
-For a fold value equal to 1, the created lines would both be equal to the identity line.
+This will create two deviation lines according to the given x-fold value which has to be greater than 1.
 An x-fold deviation range includes  simulated values within x-fold and 1/x-fold of observed values.

 ![2-fold Deviation Lines](../assets/images/part-3/TwoFoldDeviationLine.png)